lonnieezell/myth-auth/docs/auth_trait.md

 # The Auth Trait

-To make the Auth system as flexible as possible, and ensure that you can use Auth capabilities easily on nearly any controller you might ever need to, the Auth Trait can be used which provides a number of convenience methods that work with both Authentication and Authorization.
+The Auth Trait can be used on any Controller, and provides a number of convenience methods that work with both Authentication and Authorization.

 ## Protecting Controllers